Frequently Asked Questions

 These are great but should be worn in.
 If you don’t have boots, good trainers or walking sandals are fine for shorter treks.
 Check with us if you are unsure.

 Where do we sleep on trek?

 You will sleep in either homestay accommodation or campsites, or a combination of both.
-The homestays are with local families, and provide basic but comfortable rooms with simple beds and clean bedding.
+The homestays are with local families, and provide basic rooms with simple beds and clean bedding.
 Most rooms have shared bathrooms and facilities.

 Do I need a sleeping bag?